 Steps to be followed at the time of obtaining IIP UN Certification:

-The applicant makes an application to the Indian Institute of Packaging with all the relevel information and the required documents.
+The applicant makes an application to the Indian Institute of Packaging with all the relevel information and the required necessary papers.

 At the time of making such an application, the applicant also has to make payment of the requisite fees to the Indian Institute of Packaging.

 The sample is sent to the IIP office’s authorised Lab for testing on certain packaging parameters.
 The sample is sent using the courier, transport, customer and marketing.

 With the issue of the Test Report and UN IIP Certificate, the UN Mark number is also generated by the department against the applicant.

 As per the UN, dangerous or hazardous goods are solids, liquids or gases that can harm people, other living organisms, property or the environment.